 Dundalk boxer whose admirable career was lit by fight fan Edison

-The story of Tom Sharkey makes for a stunning chapter in Thomas Myler’s new book
+The Dundalk boxer makes for a stunning chapter in Thomas Myler’s new book

 Pug’s pug: Tom Sharkey left Dundalk as a young man to join the merchant ships; he started to box after joining the US navy.
 Photograph: Library of Congress/Corbis/VCG via Getty